Wastewater Treatment Gloversville - Johnstown Joint Wastewater Treatment Facilities

 Annual Report

-The 2023 Annual Report highlights the significant projects completed at the Gloversville-Johnstown Joint Wastewater Treatment Facility (GJJWTF).
+The 2024 Annual Report highlights the significant projects completed at the Gloversville Johnstown Joint Wastewater Treatment Facility (GJJWTF).
 Routine assignments such as tank cleaning, instrument calibration, laboratory analysis, sample collection, general maintenance and upkeep, while important, are not identified in this report.
 General statistics are included to illustrate additional activities at the facility.

 Electrical Synopsis:

-COGENS produced all GJJWTF’s electrical power needs and sold 12% excess power.
+Cogen's historically produced all GJJWTF’s electrical power needs and sold excess power.

-O & M revenues totaled $5.1 million during 2023.
-The Industrial contribution was 49.3%, Residential 30.2% and Trucked/Pumped waste and miscellaneous revenue totaled 20.5%.
-The industrial sewer and residential rates were up 5 percent.
-Use of $425,000 from the rate stabilization reserve fund helped to minimize the rate increase.
+O & M revenues totaled $6.39 million during 2024.
+The Industrial contribution was 48.48%, Residential 29.03% and Trucked/Pumped waste and miscellaneous revenue totaled 22.79%.
+The industrial sewer rate effectively remained constant while residential rates were increased by 10.8 percent.
+Use of $317,015 from the Rate Stabilization Reserve Fund helped to minimize the rate increase.

-The foundation for success of GJJWTF is due to the support of the Gloversville-Johnstown Joint Sewer Board (GJJSB) and the work of its twenty-three (23) employees.
-As a result of the conscientious efforts by all GJJWTF employees on days, nights, weekends, holidays, during severe weather, the COVID pandemic and often in an inhospitable environment, the facility continues to operate and meet its wastewater discharge SPDES permit requirements.
+The foundation of GJJWTF success is the support of the Gloversville-Johnstown Joint Sewer Board (GJJSB) and the work of its twenty-seven (27) employees.
+The conscientious efforts by all GJJWTF employees on days, nights, weekends, holidays, during severe weather, and often in an inhospitable environment, the facility continues to operate and meet its wastewater discharge SPDES permit requirements.

 Barbara Allen